QCloud License Audit:

 - Are considering converting to named user licensing from a different licensing metric

-- Would like a clearer view of exactly who is using which ERP modules
+- Would like a clearer view of exactly who is using, or has access to, the ERP modules.

 How the service works

 Simply login to QCloud to submit your audit request.
 On the first run, you’ll receive an email with instructions on how to download and configure QAgent.
 This will take around 30 minutes, and it’s the only part of the process that needs technical assistance.